-- provide opportunities to develop self-esteem, empathy, respect and selfworth. - promote on-line safety.
+- provide opportunities to develop self-esteem, empathy, respect and self-worth.

+- promote on-line safety.

-- continuous Professional Development for staff.
+- Continuous Professional Development for staff.

-- Visitors, such as Garda, Internet Safety personnel, others to talk to different classes.
+- Visitors, such as Garda and Internet Safety experts to talk to classes.

-- a whole school approach involving management, staff, parents and pupils working together. - good supervision and monitoring of pupils.
+- a whole school approach involving management, staff, parents and pupils working together

+- Effective supervision and monitoring of pupils

-- catering for the needs of Special needs pupils.
+- catering for the needs of pupils who have special needs

-- use of S.P.H.E lessons to promote inclusiveness.
+- use of S.P.H.E lessons to promote inclusiveness

-- teaching specific programmes such as "Stay Safe"
+- teaching specific programmes such as Stay Safe, Fun Friends, Friends for Life.

-6. Procedures for investigation, follow-up and recording of bullying behaviour (a).pupil or parent brings bullying concern to teacher.
+6. Procedures for investigation, follow-up and recording of bullying behaviour

+(a) Pupil or parent brings bullying concern to teacher.

-- Reporting of incidents by non teaching staff to the relevant teacher.
+(b) Reporting of incidents by non teaching staff to the relevant teacher.

-(b).
-An immediate effort should be made to resolve the issue and restore relationships.
+(c) An immediate effort should be made to resolve the issue and restore relationships.

-(c).
-In investigating and dealing with bullying, the teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved;
+(d) In investigating and dealing with bullying, the teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved.

-(d).
-All reports, including anonymous reports of bullying will be investigated and dealt with by the relevant teacher.
+(e) All reports, including anonymous reports of bullying will be investigated and dealt with by the relevant teacher.

-(e).
-Parents and pupils are required to co-operate with any investigation and assist the school in resolving any issues and restoring the relationships of the parties involved.
+(f)Parents and pupils are required to co-operate with any investigation and assist the school in resolving any issues and restoring the relationships of the parties involved.

-(f).
-Incidents will be investigated outside the classroom situation to ensure the privacy of all involved;
+(g) Incidents will be investigated outside the classroom situation to ensure the privacy of all involved.

-(g).
-All interviews will be conducted with sensitivity and with due regard to the rights of all pupils concerned
+(h) All interviews will be conducted with sensitivity and with due regard to the rights of all pupils concerned

-(h).
-The relevant teacher will seek answers to questions of what, where, when, who and why.

-(i).
-If a group is involved, each member will be interviewed individually at first.
+(i) The relevant teacher will seek answers to questions of what, where, when, who and why. (j) If a group is involved, each member will be interviewed individually at first.
 Then all those involved will be met as a group.
 Each member will be asked for his/her account of what happened to ensure that everyone in the group is clear about each other's statements.
-It may also be appropriate or helpful to ask those involved to write down their account of the incident(s).

-(j).
-In cases where it has been determined by the relevant teacher that bullying behaviour has occurred, the parents of the parties involved will be contacted at an early stage to inform them of the matter and explain the actions being taken (by reference to the school policy).
-The school will give parents an opportunity of discussing ways in which they can reinforce or support the actions being taken by the school and the supports for their pupils. (k).
-Where the relevant teacher has determined that a pupil has been engaged in bullying behaviour, it will be made clear to him/her how he/she is in breach of the school's anti-bullying policy and efforts will be made to try to get him/her to see the situation from the perspective of the pupil being bullied.
+It may also be appropriate or helpful to ask those involved to write down their account of the incident(s). (k) In cases where it has been determined by the relevant teacher that bullying behaviour has occurred, the parents of the parties involved will be contacted at an early stage to inform them of the matter and explain the actions being taken (by reference to the school policy).
+The school will give parents an opportunity of discussing ways in which they can reinforce or support the actions being taken by the school and the supports for their pupils.

+(1) Where the relevant teacher has determined that a pupil has been engaged in bullying behaviour, it will be made clear to him/her how he/she is in breach of the school's Anti-Bullying policy and efforts will be made to try to get him/her to see the situation from the perspective of the pupil being bullied.

-(I).
-Follow-up meetings with the relevant parties involved will be arranged.
+(m) Follow-up meetings with the relevant parties involved will be arranged.

-(m).
-In cases where the relevant teacher considers that the bullying behaviour has not been adequately and appropriately addressed within 20 school days after he/she has determined that bullying behaviour has occurred, it must be recorded by the relevant teacher in the recording sheet.
+(n) In cases where the relevant teacher considers that the bullying behaviour has not been adequately and appropriately addressed within 20 school days after he/she has determined that bullying behaviour has occurred, it must be recorded by the relevant teacher in the recording sheet.